Ask a Marketing Expert

 It all starts with a research phase.
 Even if you have long-standing relationships with your clients, it’s important to take the guesswork out and go directly to the source to interview them about who they are and what they need.

-Caveat: If you have an established customer base, you’re in an ideal position.
-If you are just starting out and working through product-market fit, look for surveys, studies, and other relevant research that might give you similar insights.
+One caveat: If you have an established customer base, you’re in an ideal position.
+If you’re just starting out and working through product-market fit, look for surveys, studies, and other relevant research that might give you similar insights into your audience.
+(For more on that, see our tips to find your target audience.)

 • Name